RustMagazine/rustmagazine/content/issue-4/how-tokio-schedule-tasks.md

 [2023-08-06T02:58:50.694Z INFO  foo] io-5 cost:1.015695346s
 ```

-The above log shows io-5 already took 192ms before the HTTP request, and cost 823ms from request to response, which should only be 50ms.
-It seems like the connection pool in reqwest have issues, with the IO thread waiting for connections held by the CPU thread, increasing IO task time.
-Setting `pool_max_idle_per_host` to 0 to disable connection reuse fixed the problem.
+The above log shows `io-5` already took 192ms before the HTTP request, and cost 823ms from request to response, which should only be 50ms.
+It seems like the connection pool in `reqwest` have some weird issues, that's the IO thread is waiting for connections held by the CPU thread, increasing cost of IO task.
+Setting `pool_max_idle_per_host` to 0 to disable connection reuse solve the problem.

-I ask this issue [here](https://github.com/seanmonstar/reqwest/discussions/1935), but don't get any answers yet, so the root cause here is still unclear.
-However I gain better understand how Tokio schedule tasks, it's kinds of like Node.js, we should never block schedule thread. and in CeresDB we solve it by adding a dedicated runtime to isolate CPU and IO tasks instead of disabling the pool, see [here](https://github.com/CeresDB/ceresdb/pull/907/files) in case of curiosity.
+I filed this issue [here](https://github.com/seanmonstar/reqwest/discussions/1935), but haven't get any answers yet, so the root cause here is still unclear.
+However I gain better understand how Tokio schedule tasks, it's kinds of like Node.js, we should never block schedule thread.
+In CeresDB we fix it by adding a dedicated runtime to isolate CPU and IO tasks instead of disabling the pool, see [here](https://github.com/CeresDB/ceresdb/pull/907/files) if curious.

 # Summary
 Through a CeresDB production issue, this post explains Tokio scheduling in simple terms.
-Real situations are of course more complex, users need to analyze carefully how async code get scheduled before come up a solution.
-Also Tokio makes many detailed optimizations for lowest possible latency, interested readers can learn more from links below:
+Real situations are of course more complex, users need to analyze carefully how async code gets scheduled before finding a solution.
+Also, Tokio makes many detailed optimizations for lowest possible latency, interested readers can learn more from links below:

 - [Making the Tokio scheduler 10x faster](https://tokio.rs/blog/2019-10-scheduler)
 - [One bad task can halt all executor progress forever #4730](https://github.com/tokio-rs/tokio/issues/4730)
 - [Using Rustlang's Async Tokio Runtime for CPU-Bound Tasks](https://www.influxdata.com/blog/using-rustlangs-async-tokio-runtime-for-cpu-bound-tasks/)

 Finally, I hope readers can realize potential issues when using Tokio.
-As a thumb, try to isolate blocking tasks to minimize impact on IO tasks.
+As a rule of thumb, try to isolate blocking tasks to minimize impact on IO tasks.